This page provides an overview of loading data into BigQuery.

 Loading data into BigQuery from Google Drive is not currently supported, but you can query data in Google Drive using an external table.

 You can load data into a new table or partition, you can append data to an existing table or partition, or you can overwrite a table or partition.
-For more information on working with partitions, see Creating and updating date-partitioned tables.
+For more information on working with partitions, see Managing Partitioned Tables.

 When you load data into BigQuery, you can supply the table or partition schema, or for supported data formats, you can use schema auto-detection.